-Finally, I need root access to your server.
-(If you use Ubuntu Linux, the ssh-import-id command will copy my keys.)
+To install Discourse, I need root access to your server.
 If you have not disabled ssh access to the root account, do this:

 sudo su - ssh-import-id ltcmp